JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation-Vehicle-Physics
 This is a vehicle physics system for the Unity engine, tested with Unity 5.5.
+It aims to achieve semi-realistic, general-purpose driving mechanics.

 Code is licensed under MIT License.

-All models and textures are public domain, created for this asset.
+All models and textures are public domain and were created for this package.

 **Font:**